"I WANT TO GIVE YOU

 For a lot of my life, I was distant, disconnected, angry, and frustrated.
 In recovery, I have learned how to be vulnerable, feel my feelings, and be honest with safe people.
 Learning how to deal with the 40 years of emotions that have come up in recovery has been a process, but I have found that there are safe places and safe people who are willing to listen and help me walk the path of recovery.

 The journey of recovery is a life-changing journey.
+It is a journey of healing from brokenness to emotional health.
 My wife and I, and our family, are learning how to engage in deep and authentic relationships.
 We are learning to live fully in the grace of each day.
 In love, we are learning how to communicate the good, the hard, and even the hurtful.
 We try to make space each day to talk, listen, and validate each other's feelings.
 When we hurt each other, because we do, we are learning to make amends and give grace.